DAVID GREENE, HOST:

 GREENE: Now, the U.S. government has said on occasions that he was a private citizen doing his own business in Iran.

-GREENE: Do you feel like it's a message from the family that they're okay with you doing this story?
+GREENE: Do you feel like it's a message from the family, that they're OK with you doing this story and making it public?

 GREENE: We have just a minute or so left.
-What do we know about the CIA and why they might be so determined not to talk about his relationship with the agency?
+But what do we know about the CIA and why they might be so determined not to talk about his relationship with the agency?

 GREENE: Matt, thanks so much for coming in and talking about this.